Vlado Jagodić: Kozara Gradiška

 Since the Bosnian FA made a recommendation that the U21 national team manager should also manage a club in order to track players more efficiently, Jagodić took over as the manager of Kozara Gradiška for the 2011–12 season.
 Although he did manage to record some good results, at the end he failed to save them from relegation and resigned from his position shortly after the start of the second part of the season.

 During his tenure at Kozara, Jagodić was given the award of "Best coach of Republika Srpska of 2011" by the Republika Srpska FA and Sportski žurnal, mainly due to his success at Borac.

 Čelik Zenica

 In June 2012, Jagodić took over the manager position at Čelik Zenica.
 He was sacked on 30 October 2013 and got replaced by Nizah Hukić.

 Mediterranean Games

 Jagodić took charge of the Bosnian team playing in the 2013 Mediterranean Games.
 Bosnia and Herzegovina finished the tournament in 5th place.

 Borac and Sloboda Tuzla

 On 10 October 2016, Jagodić left Borac after again returning to the club earlier that year.
-The next day, on 11 October, he was unvailed as the new manager of Sloboda Tuzla.
+The next day, on 11 October, he was unveiled as the new manager of Sloboda Tuzla.
 Jagodić managed Sloboda until September 2017.